WPGlobus/WPGlobus/README.md

 * ADDED:
 	* Helpdesk form directly in WP admin.
     * Core: Filter to enable/disable multilingual custom fields on post.php|post-new.php page.
     * Core: Filter the columns displayed in the Posts list table.
+* FIXED:
+    * A license activation bug that occurred when plugin "slug" did not match the plugin folder name (example: the `WPGlobus for Slider Revolution` premium add-on).

 ### 1.6.4 ###